iqtree/iqtree.github.io/doc/Installation.md

 ## Compiling source code

-To compile the IQ-TREE source code:
+### General requirements:
 * Make sure that a C++ compiler was installed.
 IQ-TREE was successfully built with GCC, Clang, and Intel C++ compiler.
 * Make sure that [CMake](http://www.cmake.org) was installed in your system.
 * If you want to compile the multicore version, make sure that the compiler supports [OpenMP](http://openmp.org/) and the OpenMP library was installed.
 * Download source code from <https://github.com/Cibiv/IQTree/wiki/Download>.
 Extract it to create a folder `iqtree-X.Y.Z-Source`.

-Following is detailed compiling guide for Linux, Mac OS X, and Windows.
+The compilation guides for Linux, Mac OS X, and Windows are given in the next sections.

 ### Compiling under Linux
 1. Open a Terminal.